 - What do you want to do in the future?
 Which subjects will help you achieve this? - Aim for a broad and balanced curriculum with a good range of subjects. - It is about academic success and not your social life.
-Don't make a choice just because your friends are they are not going to be living the rest of your life, you are! - Gather as much information as possible ask somebody if you're unsure. - Choose the subject, not the teacher. - Which subjects do you enjoy? - Aim high and challenge yourself.
+Don't make a choice just because your friends are they are not going to be living the rest of your life, you are! - Gather as much information as possible ask somebody if you're unsure. - Choose the subject, not the teacher. - Which subjects do you enjoy? - All subjects are equally challenging.
+There are no soft options.
+Choosing the right subjects makes hard work easier. - Aim high and challenge yourself.